 A few months later I was getting ready to host a bridal shower in my home.
 Since it was going to take place in the late morning I began thinking what would be a good brunch dish to serve.
 Then I thought about that lox bagel and how those ingredients would make a great spread on a baby bagel or as a dip for veggies.

-At first I used a recipe I found for salmon spread on line, but since then I have made my own changes.
+At first, I used a recipe I found for a salmon spread online, but since then I have made my own changes.
 It’s always a hit every time it’s served.
 Because this spread keeps well in the refrigerator for several days it makes satisfying that craving even easier.
 A craving I have now developed, but not for the same reasons as my daughter.Print

 Lox Bagel Spread

 A soft spread made with salmon and cream cheese to serve on bagels that taste just like those popular lox bagels.

 - Prep Time: 15 minutes

 - Yield: 2 cups

 8 ounces cream cheese